caendesilva/Windowlight/_posts/windowlight-august-update.md

 [//]: # (- **Enhanced Customization**: With configurable tab sizes, you can match your preferred coding style.)
 [//]: # (- **Greater Flexibility**: [Brief mention of how other new features enhance flexibility])
-- **Greater Flexibility**: The new color presets and gradient option open up more creative possibilities for your code screenshots.
+- **Greater Flexibility**: The new color presets option open up more creative possibilities for your code screenshots.

 ### The Windowlight Advantage